 No matter how volatile the stock market is, the investors understand the long-term value of direct equity investment and optimized portfolio investment returns.
 However, the question remains debatable whether to invest directly in equity shares or consider a portfolio investment through an expert professional.

-The information below will explain what direct investment is, its pros and cons, portfolio investment, its benefits, and drawbacks, along with differences between direct and portfolio investment to help you make a better decision on your equity investments.
+Here we explain what direct investment is, its pros and cons, what portfolio investment is, its pros and cons, and the difference between direct and portfolio investment to help you make a better decision on your equity investments.

 What is Direct Investment?